MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 1. On the **Clusters** tab, select **Add** ![add icon](media/i-add.png "add icon").

-1. On the **Add a new cluster** pane, enter a meaningful name for the scanner, and an optional description.
+1. On the **New cluster** pane, enter a meaningful name for the scanner, and an optional description.

     The cluster name is used to identify the scanner's configurations and repositories.
 For example, you might enter **Europe** to identify the geographical locations of the data repositories you want to scan.